Seven Ways to Beat Them

 2. Learn as Much as You Can.

 I read somewhere that you know it’s time to switch jobs when you stop learning.
 Which means you should do this first.
 So, show up every day with a pen and paper.
-Set your frustrations aside for 8 hours a day and learn as much as you can so that you are not wasting your time there and after you leave, wish you had leveraged more of the opportunity there.
+Set your frustrations aside for 8 hours a day and learn as much as you can so that you are not wishing away your time and after you leave, wish you had leveraged more of the opportunity there.
 No matter where you are, there is something to learn.
 Talk to as many people as you can.
 Find someone who is doing something interesting and interview them.
 Ask them about their jobs and their career paths.

 3. Build Relationships